-(AED in millions) 2020 2019
+(AED in millions) 2021 2020

-At 1 January 190 106
+At 1 January 226 190

-Charged to profit or loss 33 70
+Charged to profit or loss 115 33

-Charged to equity 6 9
+Charged to equity 12 6

-Foreign currency translation difference from foreign operations (3) 5
+Foreign currency translation difference from foreign operations (1) (3)

-At 31 December 226 190
+At 31 December 352 226

-16.5.1 Deferred tax liability has been computed on the taxable temporary differences arising as a result of valuation gains/losses on properties in Egypt and Oman.
-The tax rates in these countries are 22.5% (2019: 22.5%) and 15% (2019: 15%) respectively.
-The corresponding valuation gain or loss has been recognized in profit or loss.
-Accordingly, the resulting net deferred tax expense/(credit) has been recognized in the profit or loss.
+16.5.1 A portion of the deferred tax liability has been computed on the taxable temporary differences arising as a result of valuation gains on properties in Oman and Egypt.
+The tax rates in these countries are 15% and 22.5%, respectively (2020: 15% and 22.5%, respectively).
+The corresponding valuation gain or loss has been recognized in profit or loss and equity.
+Accordingly, the resulting net deferred tax expense/(credit) has been recognized in profit or loss and equity, respectively.